Did you know that Singapore has the cleanest tap water in the world?

 How Much Will I Have to Spend if I Want a Reverse Osmosis System in My Home?

-Homeowners can still add an RO system to their home even if they don’t have a limitless budget to draw from.
+Homeowners can still add an RO system to their homes even if they don’t have a limitless budget to draw from.
 Per HomeAdvisor, there are RO units available for as low as $150.
 If you have more money to spend, there are more feature-rich options sold for around $1,000.

 Everyone has their own requirement when it comes to picking the best reverse osmosis systems.
 The above recommendation reflects our opinion and knowledge towards water treatment products.

 It might be hard to decide which type of filtration system should you be taking.
 Don’t worry.
-Head over to our recommended drinking water filter guides today and discover which water purifier suits your family’s needs.
+Head to our recommended drinking water filter guides today and discover which water purifier suits your family’s needs.

-In general, there are 7 types of drinking water purifiers system.
+In general, there are 11 types of drinking water purification systems.
 There must be one which is suitable for your home.